 - Vegan Parmesan

-- While the spaghetti squash is baking, add 1 cup of lentils to a pot with 3 cups of water.
+- Add 1 cup of lentils to a pot with 3 cups of water.
 Cook until lentils are tender (about 15-20 mins).
 Drain lentils and discard any extra water left in the pot.

 - Heat oil, onion, garlic in large pan/pot for 5 minutes until onion is translucent.